sophiephill/raster-extract101/README.md

 <img src="https://i.stack.imgur.com/8E1ug.png" width="400" />

-Raster data are gridded equally sized pixels that each store a value.
+Raster data are equally sized pixels arranged in a grid that each store a value.
 A dataset with resolution 30 m has cells of size 30 x 30 m.
 When you extract data, you overlay the shape on the grid and aggregate the values in the cells it covers.

 The basic workflow is:
 1. Read in shapefile using readOGR/st_read